-Michaelmas Day History
+Michaelmas Day in 2023

-Michaelmas Day, also known as the Feast of Saints Michael, Gabriel, and Raphael, is a Christian observance that honors the Archangel Michael and other archangels.
+Michaelmas Day, also known as the Feast of Saints Michael, Gabriel, and Raphael, honors the Archangel Michael and other archangels.
 It is one of the quarter days, which are traditionally recognized as the time for settling financial accounts and changing employment in the United Kingdom.
 The day is often associated with the start of a new season in terms of academic or legal year, as well as the traditional harvest season.
 In some European cultures, Michaelmas is also considered as a time to protect against negative spiritual forces or to seek spiritual guidance.

 The celebration of Michaelmas dates back to the 5th century and the dedication of the first sanctuary to St. Michael at Monte Gargano in Italy.
 Due to its long history, Michaelmas Day remains culturally significant for many European Union citizens.
 In fact, the observance is embedded in the European legal system, with many courts starting their new terms at or near Michaelmas.
-Additionally, some universities within European Union countries may commence their academic years around this time, further linking the celebration to the concept of new beginnings and transition in various fields.
+Some universities within European Union countries may commence their academic years around this time, further linking the celebration to the concept of new beginnings and transition in various fields.

 Michaelmas Day References and Related Siteswww.historic-uk.com: Historic UK Michaelmas